 I honestly teared up when I saw this piece.
 My heart sunk as I witnessed blood being splashed about in such a mechanical way.
 It was as if death and the loss of human life meant nothing in this piece of art.
 But I guess my real inner turmoil stems for the truly horrifying notion that maybe this artist had a point.
 Maybe I need to stop occupying myself with the mundane reality of my everyday life.
 Maybe I need to look at the world around me and question what is going on, rather than just going along with it.
 But no matter what happens in my future, this art opened my mind and my heart, and I couldn’t ask for anything more from a visit to a museum.

-Now if you had told me before I went to this museum that I would be talking about what a mechanical arm made me feel and think, I would have told you that you were insane.
+Now if you had told me that I would be talking about what a mechanical arm made me feel and think, at one of the top art museums in New York City, I would have told you that you were insane.
 Usually, that type of modern art is just not my scene.
 And it may not be yours.
 I mean, there were a lot of multimedia art installments that were interesting but just not for me.
 And that’s okay.
 Part of traveling is figuring out what you do and do not like.

 But don’t let the modernity of this place deter you from visiting.
 Several floors of the museum house classic paintings from the impressionist era that literally, took my breath away, like this one painting of a woman by Picasso.
 She looked so sad and it really reminded me of how I have thought and felt throughout various times in my life.
 It was wondrous to behold because it felt like someone captured the essence of my soul on a canvas.

 But even if you don’t have this type of emotional experience, and simply cannot find a single piece of art that you like, which probably won’t happen, just marvel at the sheer awesomeness of the building.
 I mean, the lines and the contours of the building itself require you to stop, sit, look up, take a picture, and just be (The take a picture part is essential.
 So many cool shots in this building.).